unt-libraries/warc-metadata-sidecar/README.md

 ## merge_cdxj.py

-This script will take a CDXJ from an original WARC and a metadata sidecar CDXJ, find the matching URI and timestamp from each file, collect certain fields from the metadata sidecar CDXJ (mime type, charset, language, and soft-404), merge those fields with the original CDXJ data, and put the merged data into a new CDXJ.
+This script will take a CDXJ from an original WARC and a metadata sidecar CDXJ, find the matching URI and timestamp from each file, collect certain fields from the metadata sidecar CDXJ (mime type, puid, charset, language, and soft-404), merge those fields with the original CDXJ data, and put the merged data into a new CDXJ.